seven-of-eleven/designare-z390-opencore-efi/README.md

 #### **Update your motherboard's BIOS firmware**

 - Visit [Gigabyte's website](https://www.gigabyte.com/us/Motherboard/Z390-DESIGNARE-rev-10/support#support-dl-bios) and make sure you're running the lates version of the bios
-  - I'm on version `F8` but any later version should work
+  - I'm on version `F9i` but any later version should work

 #### **BIOS configuration**

-This is by no means an extensive list.
-This is just some stuff unique to our BIOS.

-The most important settings are:

-- Udate to BIOS firmware version F8 or later.
-- Disable:
-  - CSM
-  - SecureBoot
-  - iGPU (onboard graphics)
-- Enable
-  - Above 4G decoding
+Visit the [BIOS configuration](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/blob/master/BIOS.md) page to ensure that your BIOS is configured properly.

+    Note: If you've recently updated your BIOS firmware, you will need to double-check these as some of them get reset after updating!

 ---